mathnet/mathnet-symbolics/docs/content/index.md

 Code for C++/CLI project is almost exactly the same but there are some things that worth to mention separately:

 1.NuGet package manager doesn't have support for C++/CLI projects yet.
-So if you try to install the package with NuGet you may see the next message:
+So if you try to install the package with NuGet you may see this error:

 > Could not install package 'MathNet.Symbolics 0.19.0'.
 You are trying to install this package into a project that targets 'native,Version=v0.0', but the package does not contain any assembly references or content files that are compatible with that framework.